skd400/RPGAutoScreen/README.md

-# RPG Auto Screen Generator
+# NEW RPG Auto Screen Generator

 This is part of my **`RPG Utils`** series to help overcome some of the day-to-day activities which can be automated.
 Those are starting with development, I would advise not to use this utility, but to build their own code.
 For the rest, here's a simple solution that will save you and your company lots of time.
 This utility will develop the subfile screens, maintenance screens and all the logic behind the program within few minutes.